nodejs/node/doc/api/buffer.md

 const buf = Buffer.allocUnsafe(26);

 for (let i = 0; i < 26; i++) {
-  // 97 is the decimal ASCII value for 'a' buf[i] = i + 97;
+  // 97 is the decimal ASCII value for 'a'. buf[i] = i + 97;
 }